takumif/keisan-mahjong/README.md

-# Riichi Mahjong
+# Keisan

+> Just according to keisan (Translator's note: keisan means calculations)

-A JavaScript/TypeScript library for playing and scoring Riichi (Japanese) Mahjong.
+A JavaScript/TypeScript library for calculating scores for Riichi (Japanese) Mahjong.

 ## Usage
 ```javascript
 to be written
 ```

-## Installation
+## Development
+Stuff we use:
+* TypeScript
+* npm
+* Gulp
+* Jasmine

 Clone the repository and run `npm install`.
 You might need to also install gulp client (`npm install -g gulp-cli`).
 Then you can run `gulp build` for transcompiling JavaScript, and `gulp test` for testing.